l-io-n/AI-Resources/README.md

 # AI Resources
-Mostly scripts and other resources that are useful for getting more out of AI applications such as Novel AI or AI Dungeon.
+Scripts, Scenarios, and other resources for AI services such as Novel AI and AI Dungeon.